 - Pre-pack: The rule of thumb is to have closets no more than 70% full.
 Any more than that the buyers will think “not enough closet space.”
 Go through your attic, garage, storage building and closets and start boxing the things you will keep, donating or selling those you don’t.
-Consider using resale sites online rather than a garage sale.
-That way you just take a pic, post it and put it on the porch 4Shared Alternatives for pickup.
+Consider using resale sites online rather than a garage sale. new year quotes 2019 That way you just take a pic, post it and put it on the porch for pickup.
 Go through the rooms and take out any furniture that impedes the flow.
 It is OK to store things in your garage as long as it is boxed and neat.

 - Fix it: Do you have some window screens that are ripped, shingles missing, peeling paint, old water stains on the ceiling?
 A lot of little things will turn buyers off and make them think there are many other underlying problems.
 Details are key.

 - Update: Make sure your fixtures and finishes are updated with the latest finishes.
 If you have last decades’ door knobs, lighting and kitchen pulls it can make your home feel dated.
 Usually for a minimal investment you can switch those things and make your home feel fresh.

 - De-personalize: This has been your beloved family home and there are pictures of your loved ones all around and they are hard to pack.
 However, if it looks too much like yours the buyers have trouble envisioning it as theirs.
 Pack those personal photos and diplomas.
 Do you really want the public seeing all of your private memories anyway?